Serkan-Ucakcioglu/Express-Pagination-React-Swr-Pagination/README.md

 ### Mern Stack
-I wrote it in React Javascript at first, then I translated it in React TypeScript. <br>
+I wrote it in React Javascript at first,then I translated it in React TypeScript. <br>
 You must connect to your own mongodb to use. <br>
 You Have To Upload The Data To Mongodb You.